 In the United States, Konica Minolta has a program called Step Forward that provides support for the career advancement of women.
 In Europe, there is a Women's Network and a Move Forward program for the rotation of women among group companies in Europe.
+Also, on International Women's Day in March 2019, we created a video that promotes women's participation and advancement in the workplace by bringing together messages from female employees in various countries and sharing this video through our US office.
-In Japan, the Company established an action plan based on the Act on the Promotion of Women's Participation and

-Advancement in the Workplace and used various measures to accomplish its goal.
-As of April 2018, female managers were 5.5% of all managers, which exceeded the goal of 5%.
-In April 2017, the Company established the Diversity Promotion Office, a unit supervised directly by the President and CEO.
+In Japan, the Company established an action plan based on the Act on the Promotion of Women's Participation and Advancement in the Workplace and used various measures to accomplish its goal.
+As of April 2019, the proportion of female managers was 6.1% and we are making smooth progress toward our target of 7% by the end of fiscal 2019.
+In April 2017, the Company established the Diversity Promotion Office (renamed as the Turn Diversity into a Strength!
+Promotion Office in April 2019), a unit supervised directly by the President & CEO.
 This office conducts activities for giving people an understanding of the true meaning of diversity and creating a corporate culture of promoting diversity.
 One activity was a seminar by an external diversity expert for managers.
 There was also a workshop for division managers and higher ranking executives along with a workshop for female employees and their supervisors.
 Actions include support for female employee career planning and other measures for broadening diversity initiatives.
 In fiscal 2018, the Company started LGBT diversity activities.
 In November 2016, the Company received L-Boshi Certification from the Ministry of Health, Labour and Welfare, the highest ranking for companies with a strong commitment to creating an environment that utilizes the skills of women.
 This ranking recognizes our activities in prior years as well as the establishment of pleasant and productive workplace environments for women.
-In September 2017, the Company received Platinum Kurumin Certification as a company with a strong support program for employees who are raising children.

-Percentage of female managers in the total managers in past three fiscal years of the Company

-Fiscal 2015: 3.4% Fiscal 2016: 4.4%

-Fiscal 2017: 5.5%

-Percentage of female managers in the total managers in past three fiscal years of the Group (worldwide)

-Fiscal 2015: 15.3% Fiscal 2016: 16.4% Fiscal 2017: 18.9%
+In September 2017, the Company received Platinum Kurumin Certification as a company with a strong support program for employees who are raising children. • Percentage of female managers in the total managers in past three fiscal years of the Company Fiscal 2016: 4.4% Fiscal 2017: 5.5% Fiscal 2018: 6.1% • Percentage of female managers in the total managers in past three fiscal years of the Group (worldwide) Fiscal 2016: 16.4% Fiscal 2017: 18.9% Fiscal 2018: 18.6%